How to Become an Occupational Therapy Assistant

-The Bureau of Labor Statistics states that the median income for occupational therapy assistants was $55,270 as of May 2013.
-Those who work in nursing facilities, private offices and as home health workers earn more than those who work in hospitals or schools.
+The Bureau of Labor Statistics states that the median income for occupational therapy assistants is $56,950.
+Those who work in nursing facilities, private practitioners' offices and home health agencies earn more than those who work in hospitals or schools.

 Job growth is projected to increase at a much higher rate than average.
 The Bureau of Labor Statistics estimates a 43% increase in jobs from 2012 to 2022.
 As such, there will be 43,200 occupational therapy assistant jobs in 2020 compared to 30,300 in 2012.